Comrob2018/QuizApp/README.md

   - Shows:
     - Score as **X/Y (Z%)** at the top.
     - Each question with correct answer, your answer, and explanation.
-    - ✅ Correct answers highlighted in green.
+    - ✅ besides questions with correct answers.
-    - ❌ Incorrect answers highlighted in red.
+    - ❌ besides questions with incorrect answers.
     - [FLAGGED] marker if flagged during the test.
   - Export review as plain text (`.txt`) with ✓/✗ markers per question.
   - Restart option that reopens the settings dialog.